AMoazeni/Machine-Learning-Database-Prediction/README.md

 # Introduction

-Take me to the [code and Jupyter Notebook](https://colab.research.google.com/drive/1fkkPPombnFH7_A8dlOkia2P0SZWMVt7o)!

 This article shows you the theory and code behind a popular Machine Learning technique called Artificial Neural Network (ANN) which is a common Deep Learning algorithm.